Tushar625/YouTube_Video_Monitor/README.md

 * Runs inside a venv virtual environment
 * A `.bat` file is included to activate the virtual environment and run the script (in background) easily
 * Checks for USB device (port) availability before starting
-* Runs an infinite loop, that fetchs and sends YouTube video data to the Arduino every second
+* Runs an infinite loop, that fetchs and sends YouTube video data to the Arduino every few seconds
 * Breaks out of the loop and Auto-terminates if the Arduino is disconnected or internet connection is lost

 **Sketch**